 Developing Message Filter

-Our aim was to develop an approach to message testing that is:
+When developing Message Filter, our aim was to develop an approach to message testing that is:

 - quick and easy to answer;

 - and leads to the same conclusion as longer traditional methods.

 We conducted a 5 arm study in which we asked 4 different types of binary questions and compared those results to a traditional 5-point scale.

 - Very closely associated Fairly closely associated Somewhat associated Not closely associated Not associated at all

 - Closely associate Not closely associated